Revisiting the gluino mass limits in the pMSSM in the light of the latest LHC data and Dark Matter constraints: Models

 The masses of the LSP and gluino are free parameters and are determined by U(1) and SU(3) gaugino mass parameters $M_1$ and $M_3$, respectively.
 The SU(2) gaugino mass parameter $M_2$ is chosen in such a way to produce $M_{\widetilde{\chi}^{\pm}_{1}}$ exactly halfway between $M_{\widetilde{g}}$ and $M_{\widetilde{\chi}^{0}_{1}}$.
 In the pMSSM scenario, $M_2$ sets the masses of both the lighter chargino as well as the second lightest neutralino which are nearly mass degenerate.
 All slepton mass parameters are set at $3.0$ TeV, and hence they are inaccessible at the LHC RUN II.

 Third generation squarks are assumed to be decoupled.
 All other soft breaking trilinear terms are considered to be zero except the trilinear term for top quark. $A_t = 5$ TeV has been chosen in order to get SM-like Higgs mass at around $M_h \simeq 125$ GeV\cite{Degrassi:2002fi,Allanach:2004rh}.
-Throughout this study $\tan \beta$ is set at $10$ and the values of the pseudo scalar Higgs mass $M_A$ is $3$ TeV and $M_{H^\pm}$ is obtained around 3.002 TeV for wino model (discussed in subsec.\ref{wino}) and for higgsino model (discussed in subsec.\ref{higg}).
+Throughout this study $\tan \beta$ is set at $10$ and the values of the pseudo scalar Higgs mass $M_A$ is chosen to be $3$ TeV and $M_{H^\pm}$ is obtained around 3.002 TeV for wino model (discussed in subsec.\ref{wino}) and for higgsino model (discussed in subsec.\ref{higg}).
+The choice of $M_A$ value is not particularly relevant for collider analysis, however, will become important in DM study.
+This particular value of $M_A$ is considered just for illustration without the loss of any generality.